ddowse/pfSense-pkg-openvpn-multihop/README.md

 ## Donations

 If you like this package and show your support you can do this via [PayPal](https://www.paypal.com/paypalme/DanielDowse) at the moment.
-If you want to get in touch with check my [homepage](https://daemonbytes.net)
+If you want to get in touch with me go visit my [homepage](https://daemonbytes.net).
+Thanks.